 This post continues our series on the 6Cs of education.
 How can Book Creator help foster a spirit of imagination, problem solving and creativity in the classroom?

 According to renowned psychologist Csikszentmihalyi, creativity is a process that transforms an existing notion into something new.
 As such, this definition may be a driving force behind the much of the discussion around creativity in schools and the rise of ideas such as AppSmashing and remixing.

-However, Professor Michael Fullan refers to creativity as one of his 6Cs and links the idea with imagination.
+However, as I wrote in a recent post on Innovate My School, Professor Michael Fullan refers to creativity as one of his 6Cs and links the idea with imagination.

 In thinking about creativity as a manifestation of imagination, as well as the popularity of AppSmashing, remixing, and digital authorship, I started to realize how Book Creator exists as a sort of catalyst for the creative process.
 Within the app, students can draw, type, record audio, and insert images as well as video, but that is only the beginning!

 With our upcoming embedding feature Book Creator can also pull from other apps and devices, so students now have unlimited access to creative potential.
 You’ll soon be able to add Google Maps, Google Docs or Slides, videos posted to YouTube or Vimeo, and even embed codes from tools such as Desmos or Nearpod!